gangmuk/gangmuk.github.io/_posts/2025-05-14-hidden-performance-killer.md

 ## Conclusion

-My journey from bafflement to understanding led to a 30-150x performance improvement in our prediction service.
+Asyncio which I thought it wouldn't be the root cause of performance overhead was the one.
+It led to a 30-150x performance improvement in our prediction service.
 The most surprising part was that the bottleneck wasn't in our computation or GPU utilization, but in the coordination between concurrency models.

 When designing high-performance systems, it's critical to understand not just the individual components, but how they interact.
 A mismatch between concurrency models can create overhead that dwarfs the actual work being done.